OpenNebula/docs/source/intro_release_notes/release_notes_community/platform_notes_620.rst

 Ubuntu 18.04
 --------------------------------------------------------------------------------

-When downloading an application from a marketplace into a vCenter datastore, in order to automatically convert it to ``vmdk``, you need to have ``qemu-img version 4.2.1``.
-Having this version is not trivial, so we recommend you to upgrade to Ubuntu 20.04.
+In order to automatically convert images to ``vmdk`` (when downloading an application from a marketplace into a vCenter datastore or cloning images across different datastore types) OpenNebula requires ``qemu-img version 4.2.1``.
+Installing this version in Ubuntu 18.04 is not trivial, so we recommend and upgrade to Ubuntu 20.04 if you need to make use of this functionality.

 Ubuntu 20.04
 --------------------------------------------------------------------------------